NeokiDeMa/launchpad-sdk/README.md

 Mints/create NFTs from your collection and return them as Arguments.

 #### `withdraw(args: WithdrawArgs): Promise<Transaction>`
-Withdraws accumulated SUI tokens from the launchpad.
+Withdraws accumulated SUI tokens from the launchpad and sends to the caller.

 ## Examples